S-Carlos-Teixeira/ecommerce-frontend/README.md

 - Add a search bar to search for products by name.
 - Add filters to search for products by many different criteria.
-- Use bootstrap instead of bulma.
-I dealt with a lot of styling issues with bulma, and I think bootstrap would be a better choice for this project.
+- Use bootstrap instead of Bulma.
+I dealt with a lot of styling issues with Bulma, and I think bootstrap would be a better choice for this project.
 - Make the app mobile first.
 - Style the order page to be more user friendly.
 - Add more functionality to all the pages to make the app more user friendly.